Pleckgate High School CEIAG Policy 2021-22

 - Our pupils encounter a minimum of one meaningful encounter with employers and employees during their education at Pleckgate High School.

-- We use Super Learning Days and assemblies to invite employers into the school to enrich our pupils’ understanding of the Local Labour Market.
+- We use tutor sessions, lessons and assemblies to invite employers into the school to enrich our pupils’ understanding of the Local Labour Market.

 - Our CEIAG coordinator, Heads of Departments and Heads of Year invite employers into school to educate and enthuse students about vocations in their field.